 Puppet Workshop – Creativity App for Kids 1.0 is $2.99 (USD) and available worldwide exclusively through the App Store in the Games category.
 Review copies are available on request.
 Puppet Workshop – Creativity App for Kids Lite 1.0 is available free.

 Based in Bialystok, Poland, Jump App was founded by Sebastian Bachorzewski in 2012.
 Jump App is a small, independent design studio creating iPad and iPhone apps for kids.
 Their professional passion is design; their private passion is children.
 When they begin to create applications, they aim to combine their two passions.
-Jump App’s mission is the creation of applications that are safe for children (no banner ads, data collection and social media links), easy to use by children and visually pleasing to the eye of the child.
+Jump App’s mission is the creation of applications that are safe for children (no banner ads, data collection, and social media links), easy to use by children and visually pleasing to the eye of the child.
 Copyright (C) 2012-2013 Jump App.
 All Rights Reserved.
-Apple, the Apple logo, iPhone, and iPod are registered trademarks of Apple Inc. in the U.S. and/or other countries.
+Apple, the Apple logo, iPhone, and iPod have registered trademarks of Apple Inc. in the U.S. and/or other countries.
 Other trademarks and registered trademarks may be the property of their respective owners.